niklas-palm/custom-sagemaker-project/README.md

 # Custom SageMaker Project with Github Actions

-A scaled-down, easy to start with, custom SageMaker Project using Github Actions for building the SageMaker Pipeline.
+Lean MLOps on AWS, using a custom SageMaker Project with Github Actions for building a SageMaker model training pipeline, and deploying a real-time endpoint using CloudFormation.

 ![Overview of solution](assets/custom_sagemaker_project.png "Solution overview")